 Welcome to the Fossil Grove in Glasgow, Scotland

 A unique earth heritage site with eleven fossil tree stumps from the Carboniferous Period.
-They are about 330 million years old, and preserved where they grew.
+They are about 330 million years old, and are preserved where they grew.

 In late 1887 a path was cut as part of a new park through an old disused roadstone quarry when the first of the fossil tree stumps was uncovered.
 Their uniqueness, rarity and importance was quickly recognised.
 A building was quickly erected over the site – which is still there today.